One Australia’s most storage-centric IT consultancies, XSI, will disappear as its parent company UXC creates a new data centre optimisation practice.

 Bucks-based server cabinet manufacturer Kell Systems has been bought by APC by Schneider Electric for an undisclosed sum.
-APC, which wasacquired by Schneider Electric in 2007, specialises in uninterruptible power supplies, electronics peripherals and other datacentre products.
-APC said the addition
+APC, which was acquired by Schneider Electric in 2007, specialises in uninterruptible power supplies, electronics peripherals and other datacentre products.

-Acquisitive comms and networking services provider Daisy Group has said it expects to wind down its acquisition spree in the coming months as it concentrates on achievingprofitability.
-In a statement marking the end of its financial year, Daisy said thatwhilstthe Board would still consider anything
+Acquisitive comms and networking services provider Daisy Group has said it expects to wind down its acquisition spree in the coming months as it concentrates on achieving profitability.

-Fresh fromitsappointment of Avnet in April, Syncsort has signed Arrow ECS to supply its NetApp Syncsort Integrated Backup lines in the UK market.
-Since launching its reseller proposition in the UK earlier this year, Syncsort has beenspecifically targeting NetApp resellers with the Integrated Backup
+Fresh from its appointment of Avnet in April, Syncsort has signed Arrow ECS to supply its NetApp Syncsort Integrated Backup lines in the UK market.

 Jim Marsh, chief executive at troubled comms provider Cable & Wireless Worldwide (CWW), has handed in his resignation after the firm admitted that sales in the first 10 weeks of its fiscal 2012 were much slower than expected.

 Hewlett-Packard has taken the wraps off its iQuote system for its distributors and resellers with the aim of delivering regional information to support the channel and cut down on mistakes and to improve speed.